BurraAbhishek/Python-Hand-Cricket/README.md

 A hack exists wherein a team may abruptly and deliberately close the application to avoid losing a match.
 This bug will be fixed soon.

 Rain delay and abandoned matches are not yet implemented in this game.
 However, deliberately closing the application, as described above, is considered as an abandoned match.
 Soon, such deliberate abandonments will count as losses.

+# License

+The source code is licensed under the terms of the [MIT License](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/LICENSE), unless specified otherwise.